 The exam contains about 75 to 265 questions that will test your nursing knowledge, critical thinking skills, and memory.
 The number of questions will be determined by the NCLEX software which will depend on the way you answer the questions.
 Once the exam is completed, the computer will shut off whether you made it or not.

 You can get the results in around 6 weeks after taking the exam.
 Take note, however, that some states allow their test takers to see the results within 48 business hours.
 Be sure to clarify with your regulatory body.
 But what is the best NCLEX review?

 NRSNG Academy offers an NCLEX prep course, 10 additional content course reviews, a question database of 3500+ questions, cheatsheets, a private Facebook group for support, a Flashcard app, simulation NCLEX, and more.

-They offer a $1 trial that’s 3-days.
 It can be purchased for $49 per month for nine months.
 After that, you have full lifetime access to the course content.

 After becoming a nurse, you need to take and complete continuing education courses every two years.
 Each state has its own requirements so make sure to ask your state nursing board.

 For career growth, you may want to consider earning a master’s degree.
 This will give you the opportunity to advance your career as a clinical nurse specialist, certified nurse anesthetist or a nurse practitioner.
 You can also get certified in case you want to specialize in a certain nursing specialty.